naivesound/glitch/README.md

 Glitch is a minimal environment for creating algorithmic music and live coding.

-It uses arithmetic expressions to synthesize instruments or make music patterns.
+It uses arithmetic expressions to synthesize instruments and create music patterns.

 Try it online: http://naivesound.com/glitch